 Kendrick was born in Portsmouth, Virginia into a Coast Guard family, but his paternal family has been in York, Pennsylvania since before the American Revolution.
 He graduated from Shippensburg University with a degree in History and a minor in Business in 2015 and a Masters in Applied History from Shippensburg in 2016.
 He currently works for Amazon in one of their distribution hubs in Chester, VA.
 He was previously employed at the Seminary Ridge Museum in Gettsyburg, PA and the Shippensburg Historical Society in Shippensburg, PA, Hanover Tavern Foundation in Hanover, VA and Commonwealth Law Group in Richmond, VA.

 Kendrick's passion with Pennsylvania during the Civil War lies in the stories of the individual fighting man, where he was from, why he joined and what home was like.
 The social and political makeup of the regiments are also a related interest.

-Jake is currently the Director of Interpretation at the National Museum of Civil War Medicine and Clara Barton Missing Soldiers Office.
+Jake is the former Director of Interpretation at the National Museum of Civil War Medicine and Clara Barton Missing Soldiers Office.
 He is a 2015 graduate of Hood College, with degrees in history and communications arts.
 He has formerly worked with Fredericksburg and Spotsylvania National Military Park, the Tourism Council of Frederick County, and the Heart of the Civil War Heritage Area.

 He writes a blog, Wynning History, that focuses on the history and culture of Pennsylvania's Coal Region.
 He is a native of Williamstown, Pennsylvania and currently lives in Washington, DC.
 At present, he works as a tourism marketing professional in Frederick, Maryland.

-Rich is a public historian based out of Western Pennsylvania’s Pittsburgh region.
-For nine years he has worked with a multitude of sites and organizations, including The Battle of Franklin Trust, Soldiers and Sailors Memorial Hall and Museum, Harpers Ferry National Historical Park, and Flight 93 National Memorial.
+Rich is a public historian from Pittsburgh, Pennsylvania, currently living in the South Carolina Lowcountry.
+For ten years he has worked with a multitude of sites and organizations, including The Battle of Franklin Trust, Soldiers and Sailors Memorial Hall and Museum, Harpers Ferry National Historical Park, and Flight 93 National Memorial.